eyurtsev/kor/README.md

 The expectation is that as LLMs improve some of these issues will be mitigated.

-## Limtations
+## Limitations

+Kor has no limitations.
+(Just kidding.)

-No limitations whatsoever.
-Do take a look at the section directly above as well as at the section about compatibility.
+Take a look at the section above and at the compatibility section.

-## Potential Changes
+## Got Ideas?

-* Adding validators
-* Built-in components to quickly assemble schema with examples
-* Add routing layer to select appropriate extraction schema for a use case when many schema exist
+Open an issue, and let's discuss!

 ## 🎶 Why the name?